dynamsoft-docs/label-recognition-docs-js/programming/javascript/user-guide/index.md

 * `cvr.js` introduces the `CaptureVisionRouter` class, which governs the entire image processing workflow.
 * `dce.js` comprises classes that offer camera support and basic user interface functionalities.

+For simplification, starting from version 3.2.30, we introduced dlr.bundle.js.
+Including this file is equivalent to incorporating all six packages.

+* dynamsoft-core@3.2.30/dist/core.js
+* dynamsoft-license@3.2.20/dist/license.js
+* dynamsoft-utility@1.2.20/dist/utility.js
+* dynamsoft-label-recognizer@3.2.30/dist/dlr.js
+* dynamsoft-capture-vision-router@2.2.30/dist/cvr.js
+* dynamsoft-camera-enhancer@4.0.3/dist/dce.js

+Equivalent to

+* dynamsoft-label-recognizer-bundle@3.2.3000/dist/dlr.bundle.js

+In the following chapters, we will use `dlr.bundle.js`.

 #### Use a public CDN

 The simplest way to include the SDK is to use either the [jsDelivr](https://jsdelivr.com/) or [UNPKG](https://unpkg.com/) CDN.
 The "hello world" example above uses **jsDelivr**.